DevHarold0-0/pokedex/README.md

 In the games and television series they're commonly depicted as small devices that store Pokémon attributes, type, evolution, and other data.

 ## How do I use this application?

 Simple!
-Use the seach bar to look up Pokémon in the Pokédex.
+Find Pokémon using either the search bar or filtering system.

 ## Why did you build this?

 The first day I came across PokéAPI I was blown away by the amount of data available.

-A lot of ideas came to mind, and after a session of brainstorming, I decided to go back to my tride and true mantra for programming: *Keep it simple*.

-As a a result, I landed on the idea of creating a Pokédex with an emphasis on a clean and simple UI/UX.
+A lot of ideas came to mind, and after brainstorming I landed on the idea of creating a Pokédex with an emphasis on a clean and simple UI/UX.

 ## Features

-- Searching
+- Searching (fuzzy find)
-- Pokémon Cries
+- Filter

 ## Pipeline